 Tap to trail distance: 7.8 miles

-As the highest peak in the San Juan Islands, Mount Constitution looms 2,410 above the sea.
-From the Mountain Lake trailhead in Moran State Park, a 6.7-mile hiking loop ascends to the summit’s impressive stone tower lookout.
-Along the way, check out snow-peaked mountain views, panoramas of the Salish Sea, backcountry lakes, and dense old growth forest.
+As the highest peak in the San Juan Islands, Mount Constitution looms 2,410 feet above the sea.
+From the Mountain Lake trailhead in Moran State Park, a 6.7-mile hiking loop ascends to the summit’s stone tower lookout.
+Along the way, check out snow-capped mountain views, panoramas of the Salish Sea, and old-growth forest.
 This trail can be hiked year-round, and a Discover Pass is required.

-With 1,500 feet of climbing under their belts, hikers will delight in kicking back at nearby Island Hoppin Brewery, just a 15-minute drive from the trailhead.
-Trade hiking poles for frigid glasses of old-fashioned fresh hop beer or sessionable K-Pod Kolschs, named after the local orca whales.
+After your climb, kick back at Island Hoppin’ Brewery, just a 15-minute drive from the trailhead.
+Trade hiking poles for a sessionable K-Pod Kolsch, named after the local orca whales.
 Bring your own picnic or nibble appetizers like local smoked salmon and cheese plates.

-A twenty-minute drive south, Walking Man Brewery in Stevenson sits along the Columbia River.
-If old-school, hand stirred, award-winning beer sounds good, pull up a barstool.
-While they have PNW staples like IPAs and stouts, they also play around with experimental hop varieties and unique beers like Japanese-style rice lagers.
-Their family-friendly taproom dishes up pizzas, burgers, sandwiches, and more.
-Try the happy hiker burger featuring roasted red peppers, goat cheese, and garlic aioli.
+About 10 minutes to the east in Stevenson, Walking Man Brewery serves up old-school, award-winning beers.
+While you’ll find PNW staples like IPAs and stouts, they also play around with experimental hop varieties and unique beers like Japanese-style rice lagers.
+Their family-friendly taproom turns out pizzas, burgers, sandwiches, and more.

 Icicle Ridge Trail + Icicle Brewing Company, Leavenworth